-At low SNRs, whether due to operational issues or due to faint sources, noise-related artefacts can remain in the spectra even following processing steps such as smoothing or rebinning.
+At low SNRs, whether owing to operational issues or to faint sources, noise-related artefacts can remain in the spectra even following processing steps such as smoothing or rebinning.
 In such cases, if smoothing is too aggressive, strong noise features can be blurred to resemble real spectral features.

-These cases can be reduced by applying observed brightness / magnitude cuts to the input spectral samples, though given the random nature of noise contamination, visual inspection remains necessary to remove all such cases from the final object samples.
-Given the size of the DESI EDR and \sleipnir's false positive rate, these cuts have been set very conservatively (roughly equivalent to predicted source magnitudes of 24.5 in each DESI camera) though would likely need to be raised for larger studies to prevent an unfeasibly high absolute number of false positives during manual inspection.
+These cases can be reduced by applying observed brightness/magnitude cuts to the input spectral samples, though given the random nature of noise contamination, visual inspection remains necessary to remove all such cases from the final object samples.
+Given the size of the DESI EDR and \sleipnir's false-positive rate, these cuts have been set very conservatively (roughly equivalent to predicted source magnitudes of 24.5 in each DESI camera), though would likely need to be raised for larger studies to prevent an unfeasibly high absolute number of false positives during manual inspection.